A-I-Research-Facility/Reinforcement-learning/q-learning-4/README.md

             player.action(action)

 Later, we might wanna make the enemy and the food move.
 For that, use the commands below :

-        enemy.move()
+    # enemy.move()
-        food.move()
+    # food.move()

 But for training purposes now, it is better to not let them move initially in order to keep things simple.

+***
-Now, assigning the rewards to actions :
+💢 We need to assign the rewards to actions :

             if player.x == enemy.x and player.y == enemy.y:
                 reward = -ENEMY_PENALTY